 The managed care rule also restricts federal matching on IGTs which supplement increases to managed care capitation rates and are passed through to specific providers.
 To comply with this provision, this proposal eliminates two mechanisms described in state law which are used to transfer the nonfederal share of certain hospital payments from a government entity to the state for the purpose of drawing down federal Medicaid share.
-Specifically, this proposal ends the transfer of \$6.8 million from Hennepin County to the state.
-Under current state law, DHS increases managed care payments to a health plan serving Hennepin County by the amount of this transfer and generates federal Medicaid funds which are deposited in the state General Fund.
-Seperately, Hennepin and Ramsey county transfer an additional \$18 million annually to the state which is used as the nonfederal share of a \$36 million MA payment paid through the capitation rates to nonstate owned public hospitals in those two counties.
-This provision is effective January 2018, and results in both a loss in General Fund revenue and a reduction in the nonfederal share of Medical Assistance payments.
+Specifically, this proposal repeals out the transfer of \$6.8 million from Hennepin County to the state and the related supplemental MA payment starting in July 2017.
+Under current state law, DHS makes a supplemental payment through a health plan serving Hennepin County by the amount of this transfer and generates federal Medicaid funds which are deposited in the state General Fund.
+Seperately, the impact of this change is a loss of revenue to the General Fund and a reduction in the state share of the MA payment.